Dr. Bruno was certified by the American Board of Orthodontists in 1999.

-The American Board of Orthodontics was founded in 1929.
+The American Board of Orthodontics (ABO) was founded in 1929.
 It is the oldest and most prestigious specialty board in dentistry.
-The ABO’s aim is to elevate the standards of the practice of orthodontics and to protect the public against irresponsible and unqualified practitioners.
+The ABO's aim is to elevate the standards of the practice of orthodontics, to familiarize the public with its aim and ideals, and to protect the public against irresponsible and unqualified practitioners.

 The Board upholds four main objectives supported by its mission:

 - To evaluate the knowledge and clinical skills of graduates of accredited orthodontic programs by conducting exams and conferring time-limited certificates